Tacoma Rainiers Game Notes - at Salt Lake

 - Tacoma Rainiers Game Notes - at Salt Lake - Tacoma Rainiers

+- Gamel's Two-Run Blast Powers Bees Past Rainiers - Salt Lake Bees

-- Aces Storm Back from Five-Run Deficit to Take Opener from Aviators - Reno Aces
+- Giesting Spins Quality Start in Game 2 vs. Aviators - Reno Aces

-- Fleury Spins Quality Start in Space Cowboys Extra-Innings Defeat - Sugar Land Space Cowboys
+- Matthews' Grand Slam Helps Sugar Land Split Doubleheader with Express - Sugar Land Space Cowboys

-- Anderson Deals Seven Strong, Bees Take Opener Over Tacoma - Salt Lake Bees

-- Rainiers Out-Hit Bees But Fall 6-1 in Series Opener - Tacoma Rainiers
+- Rainiers Drop Third-Straight with 8-4 Loss to Bees - Tacoma Rainiers

-- Express Walk-Off Space Cowboys 4-3 in Series Opener - Round Rock Express

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.